simonmittag/client-go/examples/in-cluster-client-configuration/README.md

 kubectl create clusterrolebinding default-view --clusterrole=view --serviceaccount=default:default
 ```

-Then, run the image in a Pod with a single instance Deployment:
+Then, run the image in a Pod with a single instance Deployment.

     kubectl run --rm -i demo --image=in-cluster